Tsu-HaoLiu/Micro-RedisDB/README.md

 Start the database by running `./start_server.sh`

-To test the server, launch a new terminal
+To test the server, launch a new python terminal

 ```
 >>> from modules.client import Client